cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 candidate prefixes results in shares of a "one-hot" vector, i.e., a vector that is zero everywhere except for one element, which is equal to one.

-The name `hits` is an anagram of "hist", which is short for "histogram".
-It is a nod toward the "subset histogram" problem formulated by [BBCGGI21] and for which the `hits` is a solution.
+The name `poplar1` is an anagram of "hist", which is short for "histogram".
+It is a nod toward the "subset histogram" problem formulated by [BBCGGI21] and for which the `poplar1` is a solution.

 ## Incremental Distributed Point Functions (IDPFs)